 The debate over quality and quantity has raged on and on when it comes to developing products.
 Do businesses succeed by producing more and more or focusing their time and effort on creating a high-quality product?
 In light of the same, we spoke to Indu Karma, Quality Lead, KredX, about the dominant factors of quantity and quality, and here’s what she had to say.

 Quantity matters only when the product has quality.
 Quality matters when it has a wow factor to it, which comes with customer’s gratification.

 Since we are talking about the quality of a product, it mostly depends on three factors i.e. Cost, Time, and Scope.
 You cannot really compromise with any of these factors to produce a splendid product.
 So, I would delineate Quality as “Doing the Right thing at the Right Time.”

 Now, is it possible to manage the above aspects together?
 YES, here is an assortment of different features that outline the Quality of a Product:

-Communication is important in every phase of Product design i.e. before, during, and after the production.
+Communication is important in every phase of product design i.e. before, during, and after production.
 To fulfill the customers’ requirements is to communicate things at the right time as it is crucial, and helps build long-term relationships with them.

 The crux is that quality determines the business’s success and quantity matters only when the former prevails.
 As product quality improves, it ultimately strengthens the relationship with your customers.